jonschlinkert/dry/.github/contributing.md

 If you'd like to learn more about contributing in general, the [Guide to Idiomatic Contributing](https://github.com/jonschlinkert/idiomatic-contributing) has a lot of useful information.

-**Showing support for dry**
+**Showing support for Dry**

 Please keep in mind that open source software is built by people like you, who spend their free time creating things the rest the community can use.

 Don't have time to contribute?
-No worries, here are some other ways to show your support for dry:
+No worries, here are some other ways to show your support for Dry:

 - star the [project](https://github.com/jonschlinkert/dry)
-- tweet your support for dry
+- tweet your support for Dry

 ## Issues